seankhliao/mono/src/index.md

 _note:_ dates using the [Holocene Calendar](https://en.wikipedia.org/wiki/Holocene_calendar)

+##### _upcoming_ plans

+- 12023-01-27 Kimbra
+- 12023-02-09 Sonia Stein
+- 12023-02-11 XYLO
+- 12023-02-14 Caroline Polachek
+- 12023-02-17 Anna of the North
+- 12023-03-22 Ashe
+- 12023-04-22 Delain
+- 12023-04-26 girli

+##### _12023-01-26_ PVRIS

+With Maggie Lindemann and Charlotte Sands

+One of the shows where I loved every part.
+Charlotte Sands opened with what felt like boundless energy, I expected nothing less and wasn't disappointed.
+Maggie Lindemann was in comparison more muted.
+A softer performance that ramped up as it went on,
+I think slightly hindered by "not my audience".
+And PVRIS, I'd been looking forward to this for almost a year.
+By the second song there was a mosh pit which generally didn't let up until the very end.
+It felt like every song was a hit, bringing back good memories and making new ones.

+##### _12023-01-24_ Kings Elliot

+With Sophia Alexa

+An evening of sad, but not depressing, songs.
+The show opened with someone quite forgettable.
+Act II by Sophia Alexa felt refreshingly better, upbeat in contrast with the lyrics, mixing in a hint of country.
+The headliner, Kings Elliot, brought a much fuller experience.
+A rich sound that draws in your attention.
+I don't think there could have been a better end than the final song with strings accompaniment.
+It rounded off the night so well, like everything before but turned up to 11.

 ##### _12023-01-17_ Sofar Sounds

 An impulse decision to go in the middle of a